Ripley Springs environmental enhancements

 - To better manage and encourage a net gain in biodiversity in the area through a process of creating and improving wildlife habitats.

-Ongoing investigations by the university, and discussions in relation to the scope of works linked to the Eastern Gateway Building immediately to the north, have resulted in the drainage (engineering) works being incorporated within the building design.
-The university is progressing with initial investigations relating to the environmental (landscape and ecological) enhancements and opening the area to visitors in a manner which does not prejudice the ability to bring forward storm water attenuation proposals in due course.
+Ongoing investigations by the university, and discussions in relation to the scope of works linked to the Eastern Gateway Building immediately to the north, have resulted in the drainage strategy for this building being a combination of features within the building design supported by surface water discharge into the adjacent Ripley Springs Pond.
+The university has appointed engineering consultants to investigate the enhanced capacity off the existing pond generated by the clearing of this area and works to repair the headwall.
+These works are anticipated to be completed by the time the Eastern Gateway Building is completed.
+The university is progressing the ambition to carry out environmental (landscape and ecological) enhancements and opening the area to visitors in a manner which does not prejudice the ability to bring forward the surface/storm water attenuation proposals described above.

 Relevance to the Estate Plan